RWTH-EBC/AixCaliBuHA/paper.md

 we collect them in the separated project \href{https://github.com/RWTH-EBC/ebcpy}{ebcpy}.
 `ebcpy` aims to collect modules commonly used to analyze and optimize building energy systems and building indoor environments.
 Last but not least the lightweight Modelica Library \href{https://github.com/RWTH-EBC/Modelica_Calibration_Templates}{Modelica Calibration Templates} (`MoCaTe`) provides a standardized interface for coupling of Modelica models to the calibration toolchain.
-However, it's usage is optional.
+However, its usage is optional.

 ![Steps to perform in order to calibrate a model using `AixCaliBuHA`.\label{fig:flowshart}](docs/img/paper_fig_1.png){ width=60% }